 Why Tuckpointing Costs What It Does

-The labor intensity surprises people.
-Here’s what’s involved:
+The labor is what surprises people.
+Here's where the hours actually go:

-- Grinding out old mortar (without damaging bricks) – 40% of labor time
+- Grinding out old mortar (without chipping the bricks) – 40% of labor time

-- Preparing mortar mixture (matching color and consistency) – 10% of labor time
+- Mixing the mortar (matching color and consistency) – 10% of labor time

-- Application and tooling (getting the profile right) – 35% of labor time
+- Application and tooling (getting the joint profile right) – 35% of labor time

 - Cleanup and curing – 15% of labor time

-I use professional-grade mortar that matches the original color and strength characteristics.
-Cutting corners here means the repair won’t last, and you’ll be calling someone back in two years.
+I use professional-grade mortar that matches the original color and strength.
+Cut corners there and the repair won't hold.
+You'll just be calling somebody back in two years to redo it, and probably paying more the second time around.

 Chimney Lining: The Safety Investment